k-gerner/VT-CS-Resume-Database-2/README.md

 [Brian Stephan](https://github.com/briantstephan)

 ## How to run:
-In the `/backend` directory, run the command `python3 manage.py runserver`.
-This will spin up the backend.
+In the `/backend` directory, pip install the following python libraries:
 * Django
 * django-filter
 * djangorestframework
 * django-cors-headers
 * pdfplumber

+Then, run the command `python3 manage.py runserver`.
+This will spin up the backend.

 To spin up the frontend for recruiters, navigate to the `/frontend/recruiters` directory.
 If this is your first time running the code, first run `npm i` to install the necessary packages.
 To spin up the recruiter frontend, type `npm start`.
 To spin up the frontend for students and admins, perform the same steps as listed above, except in the `/frontend/resumeapp` directory.